Historical negationism: Turkey and the Armenian genocide

+South Korean war crimes in Vietnam

+At the request of the United States, South Korea under Park Chung Hee sent approximately 320,000 South Korean troops to fight alongside the United States and South Vietnam during the Vietnam War.
+Various civilian groups have accused the South Korean military of many "My Lai-style massacres", while the Korean Ministry of Defense has denied all such accusations.
+Korean forces are alleged to have perpetrated the Binh Tai, Bình An/Tây Vinh, Bình Hòa, and Hà My massacres and several other massacres across Vietnam, killing as many as 9000 Vietnamese civilians.

+In 2023, a South Korean court ruled in favour of a Vietnamese victim of South Korean atrocities during the war and ordered that the South Korean government compensate the surviving victim.
+In response, the South Korean government repeated its earlier denials of the atrocities, and later announced its appeal of the decision.
+This strained relations with Vietnam, as a spokesperson for Vietnam's fording ministry called the decision "extremely regrettable".

 Iran

 The Islamic Republic of Iran uses historical negationism against religious minorities in order to maintain legitimacy and relevancy of the regime.
-One example is the regime's approach to Bahai community.
-In 2008, the erroneous and misleading biography of Bab was presented to all primary school children.
+One example is the regime's approach to the Baháʼí community.
+In 2008, an erroneous and misleading biography of Báb was presented to all primary school children.

 In his official 2013 Nowruz address, Supreme Leader of Iran Grand Ayatollah Ali Khamenei questioned the veracity of the Holocaust, remarking that "The Holocaust is an event whose reality is uncertain and if it has happened, it's uncertain how it has happened."
 This was consistent with Khamenei's previous comments regarding the Holocaust.